CLARIAH/virtuoso-quad-log/VIRTUOSO_CONFIG.md

 TransactionFile	    = /usr/local/var/lib/virtuoso/db/virtuoso.trx
 ```
 In your active ```virtuoso.ini``` file this parameter may point to the current transaction log file,
-which has a date-time part in it's name:
+which has a date-time part in its name:
 ```
 TransactionFile     = /usr/local/var/lib/virtuoso/db/virtuoso20160801075807.trx
 ```